 Typically, this will be because either CRM is seen to be running too slowly or because users are simply finding alternative ways to meet their objectives - which may in turn be because they feel that CRM is running too slowly or it is otherwise failing to meet their needs.

-A CRM health check from the CRM doctor, Gill Walker will look at a range of aspects depending on the problems that you are experiencing.
+A Microsoft Dynamics 365 health check from the CRM doctor, Gill Walker, will look at a range of aspects depending on the problems that you are experiencing.

-If your CRM solution is to deliver value to your organisation, it must be designed from the outset.
+If your CRM solution is to deliver value to your organisation, it must be designed to so do from the outset.
 It is essential to avoid a cobbled together information architecture so that both data entry and reporting, or end user and managerial needs are met.

 In this video Gill Walker explains what Business Intelligence is, and what you need to consider when designing your CRM to ensure that your Business Intelligence reporting needs are met.